javadmehdiyev/antivirus_dlp/cmd/antivirus/README.md

 # Antivirus Agent

 Agent for testing antivirus systems.
-Checks if antivirus detects viruses or malware in files.
+Checks if antivirus detects viruses or malware in downloaded files.

 ## Build